No Certificate, No Categorical Speech Act: A Brouwerian Assertibility Constraint for Public Reason: Conclusion

+The framework accommodates any uncertainty formalism capable of producing checkable witnesses that force the deployed predicate under the contract.
+At the interface, the system serves as a \textit{speech-act gate}, not as a predictor: whatever method supplies the witnesses, contestable warrant remains a condition of categorical output.
+At the point of categorical commitment, this constraint can provide epistemic scaffolding that resists deskilling by directing users toward reasons, records, and accountable procedures instead of allowing a fluent verdict to displace the justificatory work of inquiry and judgment.
+Its broader aim is therefore to preserve epistemic agency by withholding categorical standing where entitlement cannot be exhibited.
-For political theorists working in the vein of the epistemic turn, the same machinery operationalizes truth as a regulative ideal for public justification.
-The status $U$ encodes a refusal of premature settlement and keeps automated speech answerable to standards, records, and contestation.
-When paired with reason codes and with an explicit indication of what would count as grounds for moving to $A$ or $D$, $U$ keeps high-stakes exchanges within the space of acknowledgment, not verdict.
-The system is mandated to show why it cannot responsibly speak and what kind of public support would be needed for it to do so.

-A remaining objection is that even a certificate-disciplined system lacks a genuine voice of its own.
-Such a system does not mean, experience, or acknowledge; it merely extends our sentences through statistical association.
+From the perspective of democratic epistemology, this reorientation has a further significance.
+The framework gives operational form to the epistemic turn's treatment of truth as a regulative ideal for public justification.
+By pairing $U$ with reason classes and an indication of what would count as grounds for moving to $A$ or $D$, it keeps high-stakes exchanges within the space of acknowledgment, not mere verdict.
+Yet acknowledgment in its fullest sense is precisely what a certificate-disciplined system cannot supply.
+Such a system does not mean, experience, or acknowledge anything; it extends our sentences through statistical association alone.

 My proposal does not attempt to supply models with an inner truth principle.
-It marks a boundary between simulated speech and responsible saying proper by constraining when categorical outputs are permitted.
-A witness, as the term is used here, is not a substitute for inner life.
-It functions as a minimal and contestable surrogate for experience, understood as a checkable basis that can be inspected, challenged, and refused.
+Instead, it marks a boundary between simulated speech and responsible saying proper by constraining when categorical outputs are permitted.
+A witness, as the term is used here, is not a substitute for \textit{inner life}, but a minimal and contestable surrogate for experience: a checkable basis that can be inspected, challenged, and refused.
 Read in this way, the requirement that systems either exhibit their warrant or return \textit{Undetermined} imposes a Cavellian discipline.
 It keeps in view that the words ultimately at issue are ours, and that acknowledgment and answerability remain human tasks.
-If models are to participate as ``inner architectures'' in democratic life, they must do so under norms that prevent their fluency from displacing the work of finding, and standing behind, our own words.
+If models are to participate as intermediaries in democratic life, they must do so under norms that prevent their fluency from displacing the work of finding and standing behind our own words.